MrBuggy/cornelia-cantieni.ch/cornelia-cantieni/src/app/components/atoms/can-input/readme.md

 # can-input

 Form element input with different states.
+No outline for this element, because the lighting cursor, the floating label and the marked value on focus are clear enough.

 ### States
 * `state-can-input--active` styling for active input